hunterzacha/hunterzacha/README.md

 - Hi I'm Hunter Zacha!
 - I'm currently a student at Texas A&M Univeristy majoring in Computing (our BA in CS program)
 - I'll be posting projects and some of the things I work on in class here
-- Currently, I'm in the process of preparing for the Summer 2023 internship recruiting cycle and working an internship at Dell Techonologies
+- Currently, I'm in the process of recruiting for the Summer 2023 internship cycle
 - To reach me contact: hunterzacha@tamu.edu

 <!---